smourier/SheetReader/README.md

 # SheetReader
 A simple CSV, XLSX or JSON data sheet reader.
-It doesn't allocate memory for the whole input file (or stream) but reads rows and cells on demand.
+In the CSV and XLSX cases, it doesn't allocate memory for the whole input file (or stream) but reads rows and cells on demand.

 Example: